NJIT-CS490-SP21/project1-aa2748/README.md

 # Project 1 - Music Discovery

-This app calls Spotify's API to query new song releases and output artist info such as song name, artist, and song preview to an HTML page.
+This app calls Spotify's API to query new song releases and output artist info such as song name, artist, and song preview to an HTML page deployed by Heroku.

 ## Requirements
-1. pip install Flask
+1. `pip install Flask`
-2. pip install python-dotenv
+2. `pip install python-dotenv`
-3. pip install request
+3. `pip install requests`

 ## Copy this repo to your own personal one
 1. On https://github.com/new, create a new repository called `Music-Disc` (or the repo name you want)